hooleymcknight/dbd-killer-voting/README.md

 Follow these instructions when you are done using the bot.
 1. In the blue Powershell window, type Ctrl + C.
      - You will be prompted to terminate batch job.
 Type "Y" and hit Enter.
-2. Double click your stop shortcut, or stop.cmd.
+2. Double click your stop shortcut, or `stop.cmd`.